By Meghan Campbell and Arthur Chan

 The viability of this important work is now in jeopardy due to the brutal legal aid cuts under the Legal Aid, Sentencing and Punishment of Offender Act, 2012(LASPO).

 Since the legal aid cuts in April, the OLA weekly clinic has seen a drastic decrease in the number of clients.
-The number of clients seeking help for their immigration claims in the past five weeks has dropped to less than 4 a session, as compared to an average of 6 clients before the cuts came into place.
-Patrick Jones, an OLA volunteer remarks:
+The number of clients seeking help for their immigration claims in the past 5 weeks has dropped to fewer than 4 a session, as compared to an average of 6 clients before the cuts came into place.
+Patrick Jones, an OLA volunteer, remarks:

 To step into this void, OLA has begun to develop with Turpin and Miller a graduate student special advice scheme.
-Seven post graduate students are volunteering their time, energy and talents to work on Exceptional Case Funding Applications.
+7 postgraduate students are volunteering their time, energy and talents to work on Exceptional Case Funding Applications.

 These applicants are among the most vulnerable and marginalized in society, often with traumatic histories.
 While the applicant’s stories and circumstances are all unique and exceptional, their need for guaranteed legal services is not.
 With limited English language skills, no prior knowledge of legal process and often with past histories of abuse that leads them to be intimidated by figures of authorities, for most, the ‘unfairness’ which would arise should they be denied legal aid is ‘obvious’.

 It remains to be seen if the courts will use the Exceptional Care Funding Application as a method to ensure necessary legal services.
 One thing is certain: time and resources will be spent on making Exceptional Case Funding Applications and on satellite litigation should these applications be refused.
 With the legal aid cuts still in its initial stage, it remains too early to fully assess the impact to legal aid work at the grass-root level; however the outlook is not good.